About PetersPioneersPeter and Marilyn Carroll Biggins Family

 In September 2007, Peter redesigned the Web site for St. Thomas More Church in Darien and assumed maintenance of the site until June 2017.

 In July 2008, Peter had his Y chromosome DNA tested.
 His DNA is kit #127469.
 This was done at the request of Daniela Maneta, who started the Biggins DNA Project.
-Eventually he figured out that he was related to the Three Collas who lived in the 4th century.
-In May 2009, he started a web page called DNA of the Three Collas.
+Eventually he figured out that he was related to The Three Collas who lived in the 4th century.
+In May 2009, he started a web page on DNA of The Three Collas.
 In June 2009, he became the first member of the Clan Colla DNA Project and a co-administrator with Josiah McGuire.

 Frances Foy Mural